thangle2510/thangle2510.github.io/index.md

 ## About Me

-Over 8 years experience in _System Administration_ and _VoIP Engineering_.
+Over 6 years experience in _System Administration_.
 Focused on system design, management, and troubleshooting of complex systems.

 * Strong analytical, teamwork, and independent working skills.
 * Willing to learn and lead.
 * Welcomes new challenges, especially in implementation and system development.
 * Experienced trainer.
-* English: enough for current work (email writing, user support); good at reading technical documents.
+* English: verbal and documentation.

 * * *